yobad/AppDevIII2024/assignments/Assignment1.md

 - Check the `GitHub` classroom link shared with you on your section's Teams channel and accept the assignment.
 - Once your private repo is created, clone it to your computer.
 - The repo should contain a  `.NET MAUI App`  starter code using .NET Core 7.0
-- Create a new `.NET MAUI App` project in the cloned folder using the following specifications:
+- In the cloned folder created the following folders:
 - Organize your Views inside a folder **Views**
 - Organize your C# classes inside a folder named **Models**
 - Organize your data repos classes inside a folder named **DataRepos**